rodpcastro/rodpcastro.github.io/content/posts/8_bem_floating_cylinder/index.md

 \phi = \bar{\phi} e^{\mathrm{i} \omega t},
 }$$

-and the problem can be solved in the frequency domain in terms of the complex amplitude of the radiation potential $\bar{\phi}$, which must satisfy Laplace's equation in the fluid domain
+and the problem can be solved in the frequency domain for the complex amplitude of the radiation potential $\bar{\phi}$, which must satisfy Laplace's equation in the fluid domain

 $$\eq{
 \nabla^2 \bar{\phi} = 0,